 Our Music Director - John Forsyth FRSA MBE

-John has enjoyed a successful career in music and education whilst continuing to teach violin and classical guitar and performing professionally as a singer and as an instrumentalist.
-He was formerly County Music Adviser for Cleveland; Head of the County Music Service, West Sussex; Regional Director of Music, Berkshire; and Director of Music and Performing Arts, St Aidan?s School, Harrogate.
-John studied classical guitar with John Williams and Julian Bream after gaining an MA and Performer Diplomas in both violin and classical guitar.
+John was formerly County Music Adviser for Cleveland; Head of the County Music Service, West Sussex; Regional Director of Music, Berkshire; and Director of Music and Performing Arts, St Aidan’s School, Harrogate.
+He studied classical guitar with John Williams and Julian Bream and gained an MA (Distinction) from Leeds University and Performer's Diplomas in both Violin and Classical Guitar.

-Since 1997 John has developed his music/education consultancy and has enjoyed a wide range of activities, including: consultant for The National Youth Choirs of Great Britain; Course Leader and Mentor for the Associated Board of the Royal Schools of Music Professional Development programme; Ofsted Inspector and currently Lecturer in Primary Music Education, Durham University.
+John has been a consultant for The National Youth Choirs of Great Britain; a course leader and mentor for the Associated Board of the Royal Schools of Music Professional Development programme; an Ofsted Inspector; and a Lecturer in Primary Music Education, Durham University.

-During the past decade John has initiated two other choirs: Locomotion, a Darlington-based boys? choir, and Vox, a choir for young adults based in the Teesside area.
-Both choirs continue to thrive.
-In October 2010 he founded the North East Youth Chorale, which aims to offer young adults from across the region high-quality choral training and performance opportunities.
-In October 2012 John?s opera for young people, The Kingfisher?s Tale, received universal acclaim after its premiere performance.
+John has initiated two other choirs: Locomotion, a Darlington-based boys’ choir, and Vox, for young Teesside adults.
+Both continue to thrive.
+In 2010 he founded the North East Youth Chorale, who performed and recorded Elijah in the 2011 Proms with the Gabrieli Ensemble under Paul McCreesh, and in 2013 joined Chetham’s School Chamber Choir and the Gabrielis in a recording of War Requiem.
+In 2012 John’s opera for young people, The Kingfisher’s Tale, received universal acclaim following its premiere.

 Since 2012 John has developed his guitar recital/accompanying programme, including with the sopranos Rowan Pierce and Suzi Saperia.